 4. Consent to Trial or Other Final Disposition Before the United States Magistrate Judge

-Counsel are encouraged to consider consenting to trial before the United States Magistrate Judge's jurisdiction to conduct all proceedings, including jury or non-jury trial.
-The Magistrate Judge has authority to try jury cases.
-The Magistrate Judges have considerable jury trial experience as attorneys and Judges.
+I encourage counsel to consider consenting to the United States Magistrate Judge's jurisdiction to conduct all proceedings, including jury or non-jury trial.
+The Magistrate Judge has considerable jury trial experience as an attorney and Judge.

 5. Discovery and Discovery Disputes

-The provisions of the Local Civil Rules to the contrary notwithstanding, limits are not imposed at the outset on the kind and extent of discovery, provided such scope and extent are proportional and reasonable and counsel are proceeding in good faith.
+Notwithstanding the provisions of the Local Civil Rules, I do not impose limits at the outset on the kind and extent of discovery so long as the scope and extent are proportional and reasonable and counsel are proceeding in good faith.

 Pursuant to Local Civ.
-R. 37.1, counsel may not file any motion relating to discovery, including motions to quash, for a protective order or to compel is to be filed until the parties have: 1) sought in good faith to resolve the matter, and 2) contacted the court promptly to seek informal resolution of the dispute.
-The notice to the court should include a brief statement of the nature of the dispute.
+R. 37.1, counsel may not file any motion relating to discovery, including motions to quash, for a protective order, or to compel, or otherwise, until counsel have: 1) sought in good faith cooperatively to resolve the matter and 2) contacted chambers promptly to seek informal resolution of the dispute.
+Notice to the court of a dispute should include a brief statement of the nature of the dispute.

-All requests for informal resolution of discovery disputes will be handled as promptly as possible – often immediately after counsel notify the court of the dispute, and always, except in highly unusual circumstances, within twenty-four hours.
+I handle all requests for informal resolution of discovery disputes as promptly as possible – often immediately after counsel notify chambers of the dispute, and except in highly unusual circumstances, always within twenty-four hours.

-In the unusual circumstance in which the matter requires further consideration (i.e., because it involves privilege), a briefing schedule will be set.
+In the unusual circumstance where the matter requires further consideration (e.g., privilege issues), I will set a briefing schedule.

-6. Conduct of Discovery Generally and at Despositions in Particular
+6. Conduct During Discovery and at Depositions in Particular

-Behavior that would not occur in open court before a judge and jury shall not take place during discovery.
+Behavior that would not occur in open court before a judge and jury may not take place during discovery.

-Depositions are to be conducted with the same decorum as if they were occurring in the presence of the court.
-Local Cir.
+Counsel must conduct depositions with the same decorum as if they were occurring in my presence.
+Local Civ.
 R. 30.1.
 Failure to comply with this requirement will lead to sanctions.
 See Carr, Depositions and the Court, 32 Tort & Ins.
 L.J.635 (1997).

-Depositions are not to be terminated because a dispute has arisen.
+Counsel may not terminate a deposition because a dispute has arisen.
 Instead, counsel must contact chambers for resolution.
-If neither I nor another judicial officer is not available to resolve the dispute, continue the deposition, leaving the disputed issue or question for later resolution.
+If neither I nor another judicial officer is available to resolve the dispute forthwith, counsel are to continue the deposition, leaving the disputed issue or question for later resolution.

-However, unless counsel otherwise request, a party intending to call an expert witness on an issue as to which that party intends to call an expert shall provide an expert's report to opposing counsel not later than two weeks prior to the expert's deposition; if the opposing party intends to present an expert as to such issue, it shall provide its expert's report promptly following the first expert's deposition.
-In any event, the party must provide that report not later than two weeks prior to producing that expert for deposition.
+However, unless counsel otherwise request, a party intending to call an expert witness on an issue as to which that party has the burden of proof must provide the expert's report to opposing counsel not later than two weeks before the expert's deposition.
+If the opposing party intends to present an expert on that issue, that party must provide its expert's report promptly following the first expert's deposition.
+In any event, the party must provide that report not later than two weeks before producing that expert for deposition.

-Note: treating physicians are deemed to be fact witnesses, rather than expert witnesses for purposes of compensation pursuant to 28 U.S.C. § 1821.
+I consider treating physicians to be fact witnesses, rather than expert witnesses, for purposes of compensation under 28 U.S.C. § 1821.
 See Fischer v.
 Ford Motor Company, 178 F.R.D.
 195, 197 (N.D.
-Ohio 1998) (fact witnesses entitled to maximum daily compensation of $40).
-This does not invariably mean that a treating physician may not be compensated for the fair value of his services (i.e., the amount the physician would receive for treating a patient).
-Treating physicians shall not, however, receive unreasonably excessive compensation; if a treating physician is demanding unreasonable compensation for a deposition or other necessary cooperation with discovery (such as excessive copying costs), contact chambers for assistance in imposing a limit on the fee which the physician shall be permitted to obtain.
+Ohio 1998) (fact witnesses, including treating physicians, entitled to maximum daily compensation of $40).
+This does not invariably mean that a party may not compensate a treating physician for the fair value of his or her services (i.e., the amount the physician would receive for treating a patient).
+Treating physicians may not, however, receive unreasonably excessive compensation; if a treating physician is demanding unreasonable compensation for a deposition or other necessary cooperation with discovery (such as excessive copying costs), contact chambers for assistance in imposing a limit on the fee or costs which the physician shall receive.

-Plaintiff's counsel shall provide full medical records not later than two weeks prior to the deposition of a treating physician.
-If counsel encounter excessive delays on the part of providers in responding to requests for medical records, contact the court for assistance in expediting production.
+Plaintiff's counsel must produce medical records not later than two weeks before the deposition of a treating physician.
+If counsel encounter excessive delays on the part of providers in responding to requests for medical records, contact chambers for assistance in expediting production.

-Counsel are to complete all discovery re. experts in ample time to assure compliance with the timetable for motions and trial.
+Counsel must complete all discovery pertaining to experts in ample time to assure compliance with the timetable for motions and trial.

-If a Daubert hearing is necessary, please inform the court as soon as such need becomes apparent, so that such hearing can, if possible, be conducted prior to summary judgment practice or trial.
+If a Daubert hearing is necessary, please inform chambers as soon as the need becomes apparent.
+This may allow me to conduct the hearing before summaryjudgment briefing or trial.

 8. Motions and Motion Practice

-When seeking a temporary restraining order, plaintiff's counsel is to make all reasonable efforts to learn the identity of and give at least informal notice to, and to provide defense counsel with the complaint, motion, and memorandum of law, if any.
-Except in cases of true emergency) applications for temporary restraining orders are considered only after the other side has had a chance to obtain and consult with counsel.
+When seeking a temporary restraining order, plaintiff's counsel must make all reasonable efforts to learn the identity of counsel for the defendant, to give at least informal notice to, and to provide defense counsel with the complaint, motion, and memorandum of law, if any.
+Except in cases of true emergency, I will consider an application for a temporary restraining order only after the other side has had a chance to obtain and consult with counsel.

-Although briefs normally should comply with the page limitations set forth in the Local Civ.
-Rules,it is not necessary to obtain prior leave before filing a brief whose length exceeds such limitations.
+I greatly prefer briefs that comply with the page limitations in the Local Civil Rules.
+However,it is not necessary to obtain prior leave before filing a brief that exceeds those limitations.

-Note: the decisional date (i.e., date on which the final brief is received) for motions will usually be either the first or fifteenth of the month.
+The decisional date (i.e., the filing date of the final brief) for motions will usually be either the first or fifteenth of the month.

-If counsel anticipate that a hearing is required (i.e., where personal jurisdiction Daubert is at issue, etc.), the court should be notified of that need as soon as possible, and preferably at the initial status, case management, or other pretrial conference.
+If counsel anticipate needing a hearing (e.g., where personal jurisdiction, Daubert, or other preliminary matter is at issue), notify chambers of that need as soon as possible, preferably at the initial status, case management, or other pretrial conference.

-If the parties are engaged in settlement negotiations while a motion is pending, notify the Courtroom Deputy; if settlement does not occur, inform the Deputy that a ruling is necessary.
+If the parties are engaged in settlement negotiations while a motion is pending, notify chambers.
+If settlement does not occur, inform chambers that a ruling is necessary.

 9. Motions to Reconsider

-Only file a motion to reconsider only if: 1) I entirely overlooked an issue that clearly was presented in the original motion and is material to disposition of the motion was overlooked entirely, clearly controlling authority was disregarded, or an intervening decision by the Ohio Supreme Court, Sixth Circuit, or United States Supreme Court mandates a different outcome.
+However, file a motion to reconsider only if: 1) I entirely overlooked an issue that clearly was in the original briefing and is material to disposition of the motion; 2) I disregarded clearly controlling authority; or 3) there has been an intervening controlling decision that mandates a different outcome.

 10. Certification to the Ohio Supreme Court

-Pursuant to Ohio Supreme Court Rule of Practice XVIII, a federal court may certify unsettled questions of state law to the Ohio Supreme Court.
-Counsel in diversity cases and cases involving claims under the Ohio Constitution or statutes are encouraged to consider requesting certification of unsettled questions of state law.
-Such request should be made, whenever possible, at the case management conference.
+Ohio Supreme Court Rule of Practice XVIII expresses that Court's willingness to consider unsettled questions of state law that on certification from a federal court.
+I encourage counsel in diversity cases and cases involving claims under the Ohio Constitution or Ohio statutes to consider requesting certification of such questions.
+If possible, make the request at the initial status or case management conference, if not sooner.